joshbegley/nyt-latest/README.md

 **How Aphasia Steals the Ability to Communicate**\
-`Bruce Willis announced that he was retiring from acting after being diagnosed with the condition.
+`Bruce Willis will retire from acting after being diagnosed with the condition.
 Here’s what we know about it.`\
 https://nytimes.com/2022/03/30/well/mind/aphasia-symptoms-treatment.html?searchResultPosition=1

 **Do I Need Another Booster?**\